Leopold-V/Reactirator/readme.md

 npm run start
 ```

-## Todo

-- [ ] Improve global design (UI/UX)
-- [ ] Customs packages like bootstrap aren't includes in the extra dependencies package for now, make install size inacurate
-- [ ] Add tests
-- [ ] Some customs package like typescript have hardcoded dev deps version : should get latest instead

 ## Want to contribute?

 Reactirator is open to any contributions, even if you are a beginner and you are looking for you first contribution you are welcome!